Agness Underwood: CBS lawsuit

 On April 22, 1981, Underwood's attorney, Caryl Warner, filed a $110 million defamation lawsuit against author Ovid Demaris and publisher Times Books over a passage in The Last Mafioso.
 The book related the life story of mobster Jimmy "The Weasel" Fratianno.
 The contested passage referred to an incident in the late 1940s involving gangster Mickey Cohen.
 According to Fratianno, Cohen had pocketed $1 million from contributors to the Israeli cause by planting a false story in the Herald-Express stating that the ship carrying the money had gone down at sea.
 Fratianno was quoted as saying:

 "[Cohen's] got this broad at the Herald, Aggie Underwood.
 She's a big editor there and this broad would walk on hot coals for Mickey.
 Prints any shit he gives her.
 The way I see it, Mickey called her and made up a story about buying guns and ammunition for the Jews and told her the boat sank."

 Fratianno repeated the story to interviewer Mike Wallace on the CBS television show 60 Minutes, and the lawsuit was expanded to include Wallace et al.

 According to Underwood, she did not know Cohen until the early 1950s, a few years after the alleged incident.
 Underwood never denied being friends with Cohen, and she admitted that he was often a news source; in fact, Cohen had obtained the Lana Turner-Johnny Stompanato letters for Underwood after Turner's daughter, Cheryl, had been indicted for the stabbing death of Stompanato on April 4, 1958.

 Underwood died before the lawsuit could go to trial.
 The suit was later dropped by her family.

 Later life and death

 In 1981, and in failing health, Underwood moved from Los Angeles to Greeley, Colorado, to live near her son and grandchildren.
-On July 3, 1984, she suffered a fatal heart attack.
+On July 3, 1984, she had a fatal heart attack.
 Underwood's funeral was held at St. James Episcopal Church in downtown Los Angeles on July 7, 1984.

 Following her death, Underwood was eulogized in all of the local newspapers.
 The Herald-Examiner said:

 "She was undeterred by the grisliest of crime scenes and had a knack for getting details that eluded other reporters.
 As editor, she knew the names and telephone numbers of numerous celebrities, in addition to all the bars her reporters frequented.
 She cultivated the day's best sources, ranging from gangsters and prostitutes to movie stars and government officials."

 Underwood is buried at Forest Lawn Memorial Park, Glendale, California, in the Court of Freedom, Sanctuary of Affection, crypt 1239.